-Grant Agreement- The written agreement between the Department and the developer of an ownership Housing Project ensuring compliance with construction, financial and Program obligations.
+Grant Agreement- The written agreement between the Department and the Developer of a Homeownership Housing Project ensuring compliance with construction, financial and Program obligations.

 Homebuyer Education- A specific course of instruction to educate First-Time Homebuyers regarding various aspects of purchasing and maintaining a home.